biod/sambamba/README.md

 ## Dump core

-In a crash sambamba can dump a core.
+In a crash sambamba can dump a core file.
 To make this happen set

 ```sh
 ulimit -c unlimited